 1. How Adobe Funded 1,000 Innovative Experiments

 TLDR: Innovation requires a level playing field to succeed.

 With a 20-year-career as a serial innovator, entrepreneur, and founder, Mark Randall has fielded over a dozen products which combined have sold over a million units and generated over $100 million.
 As an inventor, he holds 10 U.S. patents.

-As VP of creativity at Adobe, Randall has taken on the challenge of creating a culture that supports experimentation.
-In this talk, you’ll learn how the software giant funds every single employee-nominated product idea—no questions asked.
+As VP of creativity at Adobe, Randall took on the challenge of creating a culture that supports experimentation.
+In this talk, you’ll learn how the software giant funded every single employee-nominated product idea—no questions asked.